-Treatment includes identification and management of underlying precipitation and secondary conditions
+Treatment involves identifying and managing underlying precipitation and secondary conditions

-- Tracheal intubation with lowest level of PEEP is required to maintain the PaO2 above 60 mmHg or SaO2 above 90% in a patient with ARDS
+- Tracheal intubation with the lowest level PEEP to maintain PaO2 > 60 mmHg or SaO2 > 90

 |ARDS is a sudden and progressive failure of the respiratory system in which the alveolar-capillary membrane becomes damaged.
 Damage to this membrane makes it more permeable to fluid, which can lead to difficulty breathing, atelectasis, and hypoxemia that is unresponsive to oxygen therapy.
 Patients who develop ARDS are typically afflicted by another illness or injury such as COPD, pneumonia, tuberculosis, aspiration, sepsis, shock, or fluid overload.
 Patients with this condition may also develop pulmonary hypertension, which is a late indicator of decreased lung compliance.|